2-Week Online Enrollment Form: Postharvest Technology Short Course

 Campus Bicycle Rental: The UC Davis campus is one of the largest in the system.
 The Bike Barn offers rental bicycles to help speed you around campus.

 Internet Access.
 Postharvest Short Course participants will be provided access to a non-secured campus guest wireless account.
-There are a number of wireless access points on the campus, including the ARC where we'll be meeting the first week, as well as the Segundo Dining Commons, the Memorial Union, and Shields Library.
+There are a number of wireless access points on the campus, including the UC Davis Conference Center where we'll be meeting the first week, as well as the Segundo Dining Commons, the Memorial Union, and Shields Library.

 Airport Information: The closest airport to Davis is Sacramento International (a 25 min. drive).
 San Francisco and Oakland International airports are about a 1.5 hr. drive.
 We encourage the 2-Week participants to use this airport as the Field Tour bus completes its route at the Davis campus.
 It will be possible for Field Tour participants to make arrangements for transportation from the last, or next to last, Bay Area Field Tour stops to the Oakland or San Francisco International Airports.